 From his vantage point, Papa could tell that his wife was struggling again.
 He had seen that distant stare many times in the past few months.
 It seemed like she was adrift in a sea of her own thoughts and he knew her thoughts would eventually drift to her father.
 Papa consoled her when she let him.

 Instinctively, he felt that his wife grieved for more than the death of her father.
 She also grieved the loss of the myth of his infallibility, something very dear to Mama.
 She was born late in her father's life, after Grandpa had enough time to decide what he wanted out of life.
 What he wanted, more than anything, was his daughter.
-He devoted himself to her happiness, but after her mother died, he positively doted on her.
+He devoted himself to her happiness.
+After her mother died, he positively doted on her.

 Papa smiled to himself as he thought about the bond between his wife and her father.
 He was the consummate father and a hard act to follow.
 Still, Papa had to admit that Grandpa guided him.
 Grandpa's example was the model Papa used with Nina.
 It was a high standard, but the benefits were worth the effort.